juditacs/deep-morphology/README.md

 The dataset class must define 3 class attributes:

 1. `unlabeled_data_class`: this is the name of the corresponding unlabeled dataset class.
-The name should be a string since the class does not exits yet.
+The name should be a string since the class is not defined yet.
 2. `data_recordclass`: he recordclass corresponding to this dataset class.
 This should be the type itself (not a string).
 3. `constants`: list of constants that the vocabularies should define.
 Note that these used by `load_or_create_vocab` which can be redefined if necessary (for example different fields of the dataset should use different constants).